 - UGC allows your brand to build trust with new audiences through its existing connections.

 - Standard advertising efforts are becoming less and less effective.

 - UGC can cost far less than other advertising methods.

-We could go on, but you get the idea – UGC is an incredibly useful form of digital marketing.
+We could go on, but you get the idea – UGC is a handy form of digital marketing.

-But if that’s the case, why don’t more people use it?
+But why don’t more people use it if that’s the case?

-Often, the reason is that businesses do not understand precisely how UGC works, why it is useful, or how to implement it for their brand.
+Often, the reason is that businesses do not understand precisely how UGC works, why it is valid, or how to implement it for their brand.